Regulations

-Double materiality assessment, represented as a knot of two strips
+Double materiality analysis, represented as a knot of two strips

 • The double materiality assessment involves three steps: (1) understanding context, (2) identifying material topics and their impacts, and (3) assessing materiality, leading to the preparation of a final list for sustainability reporting

-How to Perform a Materiality Assessment based on the ESRS
+Performing a Double Materiality Assessment based on the ESRS

 EFRAG describes three main steps for conducting a materiality assessment: